 - ME-A.6.
 Work toward achieving a complete, functional and interconnected pedestrian network. - a.
-Ensure that pedestrian facilities such as sidewalks, trails, bridges, pedestrian-oriented and street lighting, ramps, stairways and other facilities are implemented as needed to support pedestrian circulation.
+Ensure that pedestrian facilities such as sidewalks, trails, bridges, pedestrianoriented and street lighting, ramps, stairways and other facilities are implemented as needed to support pedestrian circulation.
 Additional examples of pedestrian facilities are provided in the Pedestrian Improvements Toolbox, Table ME-1.
+1. Close gaps in the sidewalk network.